Paul Coverdell Forensic Sciences Improvement Program

 Eligibility & Requirements: The State must have developed a plan for forensic sciences laboratories that is designed to improve the quality and timeliness of forensic science or medical examiner services and must specifically describe the manner in which grant funds will be used to carry out that plan.
 States are expected to consider the needs of laboratories operated by units of local government as well as those operated by the State.

 The Coverdell program federal announcement is typically issued in April of each year.
 The OAJJA works with the Colorado Bureau of Investigations to solicit applications from state and local laboratories in January to solicit applications for inclusion in the state's federal application.
-Successful application grant periods are generally October 1 to September 30 of each year.2013 Coverdell Projects2014 Coverdell Projects
+Successful application grant periods are generally October 1 to September 30 of each year.2016 Coverdell Projects

 Staff Contact Information: